choisus08/project_2/readme.md

 ## Description
 ---
-An application used to help a user log collected or gardened plants as well as track planting journey.
+An application used to track and organize a user's planting journey by logging basic plant information and scheduling their specific needs.

 </br>